-Sean Hynes can.
-When the now 43-year-old Hynes decided to leave a gift of life insurance to Ducks Unlimited Canada (DUC), he was able to satisfy both his passion for conservation and personal commitment to financial health.
+Dean Hynes can.
+When the now 43-year-old Hynes decided to leave a gift of life insurance to DUC, he was able to satisfy both his passion for conservation and personal commitment to financial health.

 “The first thing I did when I graduated from university was take out a whole life policy, which was fairly inexpensive at that time, around $30 per month,” says Hynes, who lives in Grand Falls-Windsor, N.L.
 “I wanted to leave something to DUC and recalled an article in Conservator I had read about planned giving, and the tax benefits of gifting a life insurance policy.
 It was an easy decision to make.”

 Hynes’ decision had a lot to do with his wetland and waterfowling excursions starting at a young age.
 “I’ve been an avid waterfowler since I was a kid and went hunting with my dad,” Hynes says.
 “There’s not a lot of opportunities here in Newfoundland, but it made such an impression on me.
 It wasn’t about the bounty.”

 His connection to waterfowling, to conservation and to DUC got stronger over time.

 “When I got out of university I went to P.E.I. to hunt – a place just getting known for its waterfowling opportunities – and it was also the first time I got to see a DUC project,” he says.
 “At about the same time DUC started a volunteer chapter here at Grand Falls-Windsor, and I started to go to dinners.”